-Figure 5 shows the 95% confidence intervals, collapsing over time.
-It can be seen that when subjects believed they were literally guessing they were classifying above baseline (50%) indicating unconscious judgment knowledge by the guessing criterion.
-In addition, when subjects indicated the judgement was based on intuition, they were classifying significantly above baseline, indicating significant amounts of unconscious structural knowledge when judgment knowledge was conscious.
+Figure 5 shows the 95% confidence intervals, collapsed over time.
+It can be seen that when participants believed they were literally guessing, they were classifying above baseline (50%), indicating unconscious judgment knowledge by the guessing criterion.
+In addition, when participants indicated that the judgment was based on intuition, they were classifying significantly above baseline, indicating significant amounts of unconscious structural knowledge when judgment knowledge was conscious.